Southern Sweet Tea Caffeine Content

 Does Lipton southern tea Have Caffeine?

-Lipton southern tea contains 40 mg of caffeine per 8 ounces serving.
+Lipton southern tea contains 40 mg of caffeine per 8 ounce serving.
 And Lipton Southern Sweet Tea is made with only 100% Rainforest Alliance-certified tea.

 How long does sweet tea last in the fridge?